lbl-srg/modelica-buildings/userGuide/source/bestPractice.rst

 |``SteadyState``         |  Unspecified                            | :math:`0 = \sum_{i=1}^N  \dot m_i(t) \, x_i(t) + \dot X(t)`        |
 +------------------------+-----------------------------------------+--------------------------------------------------------------------+

-The equations for the trace substance dynamics, such as the carbon dioxide concentration, are identical to the equations for the substance dynamics, if
-:math:`X(\cdot), \, \dot X(\cdot)` and :math:`x_i(\cdot)` are replaced with
-:math:`C(\cdot), \, \dot C(\cdot)` and :math:`c_i(\cdot)`, where
-:math:`C(\cdot)` is the mass of the trace substances in the volume,
+The equations for the trace substance dynamics are identical to the equations for the substance dynamics, if :math:`X(\cdot), \, \dot X(\cdot)` and :math:`x_i(\cdot)` are replaced with :math:`C(\cdot), \, \dot C(\cdot)` and :math:`c_i(\cdot)`, where :math:`C(\cdot)` is the mass of the trace substances in the volume,